dotnet/dotNext/docs/features/cluster/wal.md

 * `WriteThrough` indicates that the WAL should write through any intermediate cache and go directly to disk.
 In other words, it calls _fsync_ for each written portion of data.
 By default this option is disabled that dramatically increases I/O performance.
 However, you may lost the data because OS has its own buffer for flushing written data, especially on SSD.
 You can enable reliable writes by the cost of the I/O performance.
 * `BackupCompression` represents compression level used by `CreateBackupAsync` method.
 * `CompactionMode` represents log compaction mode.
 The default is _Sequential_.
-* `CopyOnReadOptions` allows to enable _copy-on-read_ behavior which allows to avoid lock contention between writers and the replication process.
+* `CopyOnReadOptions` allows to enable _copy-on-read_ behavior which allows to avoid lock contention between log compaction and replication processes
 * `CacheEvictionPolicy` represents eviction policy of the cached log entries.

 Choose `recordsPerPartition` value with care because it cannot be changed for the existing persistent WAL.